tsipkens/atems/README.md

 #### 2.1 agg.seg* functions

-Functions implementing different methods of aggregate-level semantic segmentation have filenames starting with `agg_seg*`.
+Functions implementing different methods of aggregate-level semantic segmentation have filenames starting with `agg.seg*`.
 The available methods are summarized below.
 In each case, efforts are ongoing to standardize the outputs, which primarily consist of binary images in which pixels identified as part of the aggregate are assigned a value of `1`